 - In Episode 34, he pulls a Poison-and-Cure Gambit on the heroes, offering Sento's life in exchange for the Pandora Box and all the remaining Fullbottles.
-However, this enrages Banjou, who fights so hard that he raises his Hazard Level to 5 which allows Evolt to steal his body, giving him even more than he wanted in the first place.
+However, this enrages Banjo, who fights so hard that he raises his Hazard Level to 5...which allows Evolto to steal his body, giving him even more than he wanted in the first place.

 - In Episode 37, he takes over Sento's body, but it can't complete the Evol Trigger even though it is more powerful.
 Ryuga has gotten his ability to transform back and is even more powerful than before.
 However, just as he, Kazumi and Gentoku are about to finish him with a triple Rider Kick, he uses the Evol Trigger to absorb the energy of their attack, allowing him to complete it.